PaulKinlan/paul.kinlan.me/content/en/detecting-if-a-url-protocol-can-be-handled.md

 2. Detect if the navigation failed (because there is no app)
 3. Present a UI to tell the user to do something.

-I'll give a preview: There is no solution that is as decisive `isProtocolHandlerRegistered`
+I'll give a preview: There is no solution that is as decisive `isProtocolHandlerRegistered`, all of the solutions are based on a heuristic.

 What about the finger-printing concern?
 It might still be there. `isProtocolHandlerRegistered` didn't have a required User-Gesture constraint so you could in theory scan a large set of protocols to determine sites the user might have registered.
 Any solutions here are gated on a user gesture such as a navigation via a link click.